streamnative/examples/cloud/cpp/README.md

 In this example, the producer will publish data to the `topic-1` in your Pulsar cluster.
 The content of each message payload is  `content`.
 The consumer will receive the message from the `topic-1` and `ack` the receipt of each message received.

+> Tips: The following code example uses the OAuth2 connection method.
+If you want to connect to the Pulsar cluster using Token, please refer to the implementation of **connectByToken.cc**.

 1. Run the consumer, and start to receiving the message from `topic-1`: